feeLife/Project/Capstone/README.md

 - Problem Statement
   * The partner's grade arrangement is a manual operation and relies on data.
 Do not pay the bill for 1 month because the data is large.
-And is working on Microsoft Excel
+And is working on Microsoft Excel.
   * The current Commission process cannot be used to determine Tie Commission because it is a manual process.
-Lack of reliability
+Lack of reliability.
-  * Evaluation of efficiency and quality of Partner slowness * The company loses revenue from customers that is not quality.
+  * Evaluation of efficiency and quality of Partner slowness.
+  * The company loses revenue from customers that is not quality.

 - Business Benefit:
   * Help the agency that takes care of the partner can solve the problem in the partner in the problem group.
-  * Helps reduce excessive returns.
-Or pay not consistent with the quality of the customer that can be found
+  * Helps company reduce excessive expense.
+  * Limited some offer that partner get example reduce giving discount offer to customer, limited quantity of products has allocate to partner

+> Cost : expense per partner = 15,000 ฿

+>Gain/Loss price = 600฿ * 4 mth = 2,400 ฿ per subs

 - Limitation:
   * Large scale of data 12 month period of sales and billing.
+  * data churn an unavailable.

 - The process of making a project
   * backgroup & problem statement